My mind has gone though its full range of emotions these past few weeks.

 I had a good enough time this weekend being on my own but I am almost ready for my family to get back here.
 I think cinder wants Franz too.
 She's been biting me today -- for attention I suppose.
 The wind is blowing outside now and I hear an airplane.
 I wish I was on that plane on my way to England.
 I have not gone outside yet today.
 I got up late and remembered my homework.
 I should also answer the letters that have built up from Jeremy's visit.
 I can't think of anything else to write -- that's how my letters always end, my way out I suppose.
 Well the timer has gone off -- 10 minutes is over.

-I think this must have been an English assignment for college.
+Note: I think this must have been an English assignment for college.
 I didn't date it, although on the front of this journal it says the first entry was September 1975.
 Mom, Dad and Kevin (and Franz the daschund) must have gone to Wisconsin for the weekend.
 Or something.
 I was just 19.

 I've just changed the kitty litter and put my contacts in.
 I also fixed myself a ham sandwich from Kasey's party and a large glass of 7Up®.
 I am waiting for 1:00 to roll around so I can see Lord Peter Wimsey which I missed last night because I was talking to Mike and Karen.